Pion and Kaon PDFs from Lattice QCD via Large Momentum Effective Theory and Short-Distance Factorization: Summary and Outlook

 In addition to the standard PDFs, we also obtain the valence and $v2s$ flavor combinations.
 The light-cone PDFs are presented in the $\MSb$ scheme at a scale $\mu$ of 2 GeV; selected results are shown at $\mu=5.2$ GeV.By comparing the different flavors and particles, we discuss the role of the up-quark in the pion and kaon, as well as the differences between the up and strange quarks in the kaon.
 At $\mu=5.2$ GeV, we find that the up-quark contribution is similar in the pion and kaon, and they are up to 80\% of the strange-quark contribution in the kaon; this is consistent with other studies as discussed in Sec.~\ref{sec:results_pseudo}.

 A promising direction for future work is the systematic investigation of methodology-related uncertainties.
-This includes exploring less-parametric reconstruction strategies, such as neural-network–based fits, as well as examining alternative renormalization schemes, and implementing next-to-next-to-leading-order matching.
+This includes exploring less-parametric reconstruction strategies, such as neural-network–based fits, as well as examining alternative renormalization schemes, consideration of fitting the large-$z$ region in LaMET, and implementing next-to-next-to-leading-order matching.
+Our preliminary analysis on the hybrid renormalization~\cite{Ji:2020brr} shows similar behavior as the RI-type renormalization used in this work.
+In addition, implementing a fit of the form $Ae^{-m\nu}/|\nu|^b$, where $A,~m,~$ and $b$ are fitting parameters at large $\nu$~\cite{Ji:2020brr,Ding:2024saz,Ji:2026vir} is under exploration.
 The data analyzed in this study also enable the extraction of Mellin moments of the pion and kaon PDFs, providing an opportunity to compare with determinations based on local operators.
-Further extensions of this program include the study of twist-3 PDFs and the corresponding generalized parton distributions for both the pion and the kaon.
+This work is embedded in a broader research program that calculates not only leading-twist PDFs, but also twist-3 PDFs and generalized parton distributions of the pion and kaon.
+Since some of these observables remain largely unexplored in lattice QCD, our initial effort has focused on establishing the methodology, producing high-statistics results, and extending the momentum boost to 2 GeV on a single pion-mass ensemble.
+As the program advances and the analysis of these datasets is completed, we plan to extend the study to additional ensembles at the same pion mass in order to quantify discretization effects, and subsequently incorporate ensembles at the physical point to enable controlled continuum and chiral extrapolations.